2024 Grand National Runners & Odds | List of Confirmed Horses

 How are the Grand National runners decided?

-In early February, a longlist often containing over 100 potential Grand National runners is announced.
-As we near the 2024 Aintree Grand National, this is whittled down to a maximum of 34 Grand National runners.
+In early February, a longlist containing around 100 potential Grand National runners is announced.
+As we near the 2025 Aintree Grand National, this is whittled down to a maximum of 34 Grand National runners.
 Narrowing down the field to 34 runners is a lengthy process, with the following steps and many twists and turns when it comes to the Grand National odds.

-- Grand National entries close around 29th January, giving us a longlist often in excess of 100 Aintree Grand National runners.
+- Grand National entries closed on 28th January, giving us a longlist of nearly 100 Aintree Grand National 2025 runners.

-- Weights are announced in mid-February, ranking the Grand National horses from one to 34 and beyond.
+- Grand National weights were then announced on 11th February, ranking the Grand National horses from one to 34 and beyond.

-- The first scratchings deadline is in early March.
+- The first scratchings deadline was on 25th February.

-- The second scratchings come three weeks later, after the twists and turns of the Cheltenham Festival have all played out.
+- The second scratchings came three weeks later, after the twists and turns of the Cheltenham Festival had all played out.

-- Final declarations will happen on Thursday 11th April at 10am, featuring the top 34 Grand National horses from the weights list.
+- Final declarations happened on Thursday 3rd April at 10am, featuring the top 34 Grand National horses from the weights list, plus 4 reserves in case of any late withdrawals.

-Any withdrawals after the final confirmation stage will not be replaced, so it’s possible to use any Grand National free bets you’ve found, without much fear of not having a run for your money.
+Once the final declarations have been made, you’re safe to use any Grand National free bets you’ve found, without the fear of not getting a run for your money.

 How many runners are in the Grand National?

-The Grand National has been capped at 40 horses for many years, but a decision has been taken to trim the field further, to a maximum of 34 Grand National horses.
-There are various declaration stages during February, March and April which also help whittle down the entries to the new 34 Grand National runners limit.
+The Grand National was capped at 40 runners for many years, but that was trimmed to 34 ahead of the 2024 Grand National.
+Various declaration stages during February, March, and April help whittle down the entries to meet the new Grand National runners limit.

 Who decides which horses run in the Grand National?

-The 174th running will have Grand National weights released in February 2023 by the British Horseracing Authority’s head of handicapping.
-They decide the weights and ratings for the runners entered which will invariably end up being a deciding factor of which the final 34 runners will be on the day.
+The Grand National weights are released every February by the British Horseracing Authority’s head of handicapping.
+They decide the weights and ratings for the runners entered which will invariably end up being a deciding factor in who the final 34 runners will be on the day.

-Once each horse has been allocated a weight to carry, we have a clearer idea which horses will be the confirmed Grand National runners for 2024.
-This has a significant impact on the 2024 Grand National betting odds.
+Once each horse has been allocated a weight to carry, we have a clearer idea which horses will be the confirmed Grand National 2025 runners.
+This has a significant impact on the Grand National betting odds.

 As well as the official criteria, trainers and owners have to answer questions regarding their own horses.
 Will they stay the trip?
 Are they well handicapped?
 Is the ground suitable?
 Are they in good form?